twinkle52/Namaste-react/readme.md

 # npm install -D parcel

 - when ran this packagelock.json came and node modules came, node modules is all the dependencies one will require for development from npm.
-  If i have package and packagelock.json, i can reh=generate my node modules, just do npm instal.
+  If i have package and packagelock.json, i can regenerate my node modules, just do npm instal.
 So git will also generate.

 # npm install react and npm instal react dom